bickypaul/NumpyMatrixMagic/README.md

 # NumpyMatrixMagic

-Considering a 2D matrix of numbers from 0 to 9 with variable width and height.And we have to find the square submatrix with the highest sum of boundary elements.
+Considering a 2D matrix of numbers from 0 to 9 with variable width and height.
+And we have to find the square submatrix with the highest sum of boundary elements.

 Input :